anonymouslichen/Algae-Comparative-Genomics/README.md

 ---

-*This README was drafted by Claude (Anthropic, Opus 4.8) from the contents of this repository, then reviewed, edited, and verified for accuracy by a human.*
+*This README was drafted by Claude (Anthropic, Opus 4.8) from the contents of this repository, then reviewed, edited, and verified for accuracy by A. Meyer.*